 Project-Based Section 8 Rental Assistance (PBRA) is a public-private partnership to build and maintain affordable rental units for low-income persons.
-The U. S. Department of Housing and Urban Development (HUD) provides private owners of rental housing either a long-term PBRA contract, a subsidized mortgage, or in some cases both, to make units affordable.
+Housing and Urban Development Authority (HUD) provides private owners of rental housing either a long-term PBRA contract, a subsidized mortgage, or in some cases both, to make units affordable.
 PBRA makes up the difference between market rents and what low-income tenants can afford based on paying 30 percent of household income for rent.
-In order to qualify for a unit, a household's income may not exceed 80% of the local Area Median Income, and at least 40% of the assisted units in each development must go to households with "extremely low incomes" (not exceeding 30% of the local Area Median Income or the poverty line, whichever is higher).
+In order to qualify for a unit, a household's income may not exceed 80% of the local area median income, and at least 40% of the assisted units in each development must go to households with "extremely low incomes" (not exceeding 30% of the local area median income or the poverty line, whichever is higher).
 PBRA properties are required to pass HUD inspections.
 As these properties age, capital needs can go unmet.
 If properties do not pass inspections, they fail out of the program and lose their affordability restrictions.

-In McLean County, there are 7 properties with 639 units that are assisted by PBRA.
-Of those 639 units, 465 are also assisted by LIHTC, meaning that 174 units in McLean County are assisted by PBRA only.7
+In McLean County, there are 7 properties and 640 units that are assisted by PBRA.
+Of those 640 units, 474 are also assisted by LIHTC, meaning that 166 units in McLean County are assisted by PBRA only.

-Contracts with HUD initially last 20-40 years based on the initial mortgage obtained through the Federal Housing Administration (FHA), then can be renewed in 1-, 5-, or 20-year increments.
+Contracts initially last 20-40 years based on the initial mortgage obtained through the Federal Housing Administration (FHA), then can be renewed in 1-, 5-, or 20-year increments.
 If an owner exits the program upon contract expiration or pays off their mortgage early, tenants are offered a voucher that can be used to rent their existing unit or to rent a unit elsewhere in the community.
 However, once that contract ends, the subsidy is no longer tied to the property and the owner may set the rent at any price.
 As with LIHTC properties, even if the rents remain affordable due to market conditions, the units will no longer be restricted to low- to moderate-income households.
-In the past year, two properties with a total of 220 units renewed their PBRA contracts which were set to expire in 2020.